 This is what the image looks like in Live View mode:

 As with the other camera we tested, we were able to flip the image with one click:

 As mentioned previously, only a small amount of light reaches the camera sensor if certain microscopy methods are applied.
 The Capture One software readjusts the brightness in the Live View display, to make the image appear as distinct as possible.
-During our test, we turned off the illumination entirely but were still able to see the specimen with the Nikon D800 (left) and with the Sony 7R Mark II (right).
+During our test, we turned off the illumination entirely but were still able to see the specimen with the Nikon D800 (1st picture) and with the Sony 7R Mark II (2nd).

 CONCLUSION: The Capture One Pro software is excellently suited for photomicrography, because it enables the use of large and highly sophisticated cameras for professional applications.